 If your events usually take place in a particular US zip code, or generally have the same category, you can select default values.
 The information is used if you check the Publish box on the Event Editor.

 We are phasing out support for this US-specific section in favor of the previous "Common Event Location" field.

-If you supplied a US zip code when you joined localendar, your calendar can display a local weather forecast.
+If you supplied a geographic location when you joined localendar, your calendar can display a local weather forecast.
 You can select either a forecast image, text, or both.

 "I've checked both weather boxes, but sometimes I don't see a forecast"

-localendar receives its weather feed via the United States National Weather Service (NWS).
-The NWS in turn receives its forecast data from thousands of field offices scattered across the country.
-Sometimes, one of these remote offices will not supply its information in the proper format, causing it to be rejected.
-If the NWS does not receive a correct forecast, localendar can not provide one either.
-Usually, the problem resolves itself in a day or two when the office supplies a new forecast to the NWS.
+localendar receives its weather feed via via various sources.
+Sometimes, one of these services will not supply its information in the proper format, or in a timely manner.
+Usually, the problem resolves itself in a day or two when the external service supplies correct/timely forecast information.

 A variety of holiday categories are included with localendar.
 Some of these holidays have images associates with them (for example, a Christmas Tree on Dec 25).
 You can choose to display the holiday text and/or image.

 "What if I want more holidays, events, sports schedules, etc?"